-- 1.Create a page format that will serve as the standard. - It can have text that must appear on every page, time tokens for time display, anything that will be wanted.
+- 1. Create a page format that will serve as the standard. - It can have text that must appear on every page, time tokens for time display, anything that will be wanted.
 Or it can be a blank screen with color background but with the font and style desired active so that when typing is done later those choices will be there. - 2.
-Store the page as page 99 (or page 224 on a 830E with expanded memory). - This page will not be used to display messages.
+Store the page as page 224. - This page will not be used to display messages.
 It is being stored as page 99 (or 224) to put it someplace out of the way where it will remain undisplayed but available to be used as a palette for creation of other pages that will be displayed with messages. - 3.
-When a new message page must be created in the standard format, call up page 99 (or 224) either with Edit or with Page Up or Page Down.
+When a new message page must be created in the standard format, call up page 224 either with Edit or with Page Up or Page Down.